summerfang/study/README.md

 # Coding is fun!

 I find pleasure in coding as it allows me to engage in a stimulating mental activity that involves delving into various technologies.
 Through writing brief snippets of code, I gain a deeper comprehension of the syntax and subtleties of different computer languages, frameworks, and libraries.
-Although my endeavors in this domain are primarily for personal enjoyment, I am always eager to expand my knowledge and learn about the latest technologies.
+Although my endeavors in this domain are primarily for personal enjoyment, I am always eager to expand my knowledge and learn about the latest technologies

 To better classify my level of understanding, I have categorized my knowledge into the following levels: